DOCUMENTARY PROJECT:

 SAMI BASS

-Sami Bass is a screenwriter, director, producer, actor, and ancestral healer.
+Sami Bass is a queer screenwriter, director, producer, actor, and ancestral healer.
 Sami was born in New York City and studied acting at the renowned Lee Strasberg Institute.
 Sami initially wanted to work as an actress in Hollywood, but, as she says herself, there wasn’t really room for a performer like her in Hollywood.
 What she means by that is her ethnic background.
 Her ancestors were Indigenous and black.
 Sami’s behind-the-scenes career in Hollywood began in Ridley Scott‘s office at CBS, but, as she tells me in the interview, she took many of her jobs in high-profile offices off her resume after some of her former colleagues and superiors were linked to the #MeToo scandal.
 Shortly before the height of the #MeToo movement, Sami founded the organization MoviesByHer with other female stakeholders from the industry, including Naomi McDougall Jones.
 Their goal was to find a way to get audiences to watch films made by women.
 Like many other women in Hollywood, they often heard studio investors say things like “People don’t want to see women’s films“.

 DR. SHELLEY STAMP